cpietsch/harvest/README.md

 ## Contribute

 This little project is also a test bench for vuejs, rxjs and d3 integration.
 You will see that I used rxjs subscriptions for async api calls like [here](https://github.com/cpietsch/harvest/blob/master/src/components/Graph.vue#L37) but also traditional methods mutating the state [here](https://github.com/cpietsch/harvest/blob/master/src/components/Dashboard.vue#L228).
 After this rxjs experiment I feel like the standart methods (with e.g. vuex) is way more flexible, though the reactive fetching is quite elegant.
 Feel free to ping me on that topic!

-The d3js - vuejs integration works allright I would say.
-Like the animated [transitions](https://github.com/cpietsch/harvest/blob/master/src/components/Gauge.vue) or the [axis components](https://github.com/cpietsch/harvest/blob/master/src/components/Axisbottom.js) which are rendered entirely in d3.
+The d3js+vuejs integration works smoothly like in animated [transitions](https://github.com/cpietsch/harvest/blob/master/src/components/Gauge.vue) and in the [axis components](https://github.com/cpietsch/harvest/blob/master/src/components/Axisbottom.js).

 ## Build Setup